tilezen/vector-datasource/docs/use-service.md

 ### 256 tile size (default)

-The suggested max `{z}` value for 256 pixel tiles is zoom **16**.
+The suggested max `{z}` value for `256` pixel tiles is zoom **16**.
 Requesting `{z}` coordinates up to 20 will return a smaller geographic area, but the tile will not include any additional data over the zoom 16 tile.

 **Default:**

 Including tile size in the path is not required.
-When not specified the default size of 256 is returned.
+When not specified the default size of `256` is returned, and Tangram's default `tile_size` of 256 is used.
+.

 ```
 https://tile.mapzen.com/mapzen/vector/v1/{layers}/{z}/{x}/{y}.{format}?api_key=your-mapzen-api-key